dansand/ResChapter/content/numpy.md

 The expression `numpy.loadtxt` is a _function call_ that asks Python to run the function `loadtxt` that belongs to the `numpy` library.

-These values represent the __daily closing price for the Nasdaq composite index__ for a certain number of days; we don't kave those days (dates) available to use, and we don't need them for this excercise.
+These values Python returned to us represent the __daily closing price for the Nasdaq composite index__ for a certain number of days.
+For simplicity we won't worry about the specific dates for this excercise.

 #### numpy arrays as variables